Understanding The Role Of Funnels In Marketing

 2. Middle of the Funnel (MOFU): This is the consideration stage where potential customers evaluate your product or service against others.

-3. Bottom of the Funnel (BOFU): This is the decision stage where potential customers decide to make a purchase.
+3. Bottom of the Funnel (BOFU): This is the decision stage where potential customers decide to purchase.

 Features and Benefits of Funnels in Marketing